Skip to main content

 One thing many older adults wonder is whether their Medicare benefits are portable.
 If you travel often within the U.S., you should know original Medicare covers hospital care and doctor visits in all 50 U.S. states as well as Washington, D.C., Puerto Rico; the U.S. Virgin Islands; Guam; American Samoa; and the Northern Mariana Islands.
 There are no network restrictions; you can see any provider that accepts Medicare.

-Certain Medicare Advantage plans also provide state-to-state coverage, including a national pharmacy network that allows you to pick up your prescription medications at locations across the country.
-Other Medicare Advantage plans may not cover care outside of their defined service area—or they may impose higher cost-sharing or prior-authorization rules for out-of-network care.
-All of these plans are required to cover emergency and urgent care anywhere in the U.S. without additional restrictions or out-of-pocket costs.
+What about Medicare Advantage?
+The issue of coverage area isn't as straightforward.
+Certain Medicare Advantage plans do provide state-to-state coverage, including a national pharmacy network that allows you to pick up your prescription medications at locations across the country.
+However, other Medicare Advantage plans may not cover care outside of their defined service area—or they may impose higher cost-sharing or prior-authorization rules for out-of-network care.

-- With many plans, you’re limited in the amount of time you can spend outside your service area and still be covered (e.g., six months).
+• With many Medicare Advantage plans, you’re limited in the amount of time you can spend outside your service area and still be covered (e.g., six months).
 For example, if you’re a snowbird who spends winters in Florida, you can remain there for six consecutive months and maintain your Medicare Advantage coverage.
 If you stay longer than that, you may be disenrolled from the plan and automatically enrolled in original Medicare.
 While six months is common, some MA plans allow you to travel continuously within the U.S. for up to one year and still keep your benefits.

 Does Medicare cover international travel?